input-output-hk/ouroboros-network-ops/README.md

 You should be able to get the IPs for each regions by running the following command:

 `terraform show -json | jq '.values.root_module.child_modules[].resources[].values | "\(.availability_zone) : \(.public_ip)"' | grep -v "null : null"`

+_If one updates the NixOS version of the AMIs be sure to also update the nixpkgs version on niv to the same one._

 If you want to further configure each individual server you can look into: https://github.com/input-output-hk/cardano-node/blob/master/nix/nixos/cardano-node-service.nix#L136